 No matter where the customer is on their journey with your brand, here some ways you can re-engage them using your loyalty program:

-Giving customers good reasons to come back and shop with you regularly through your loyalty program is crucial.
-You can demonstrate how much you value their custom by adding them to a members-only VIP tier of your loyalty program.
-This will give them exclusive access to discounts, collections or new release previews, or even birthday gifts or free education resources like tutorials and webinars.
-Why would they not come back with all of that on the table?
+Giving people good reasons to come back and shop with you on a regular basis with your loyalty program is crucial.
+You can show how much you value them by adding them to a members-only VIP tier, for example.
+This gives them exclusive access to discounts, collections and new release previews.
+You could even offer birthday gifts or free resources like tutorials and webinars.

 Life is busy and the ecommerce landscape is noisy.

-Part of creating an outstanding customer experience and vital to the importance of customer loyalty is personalising the service you deliver to your customers.
-Your shoppers want to see content that is relevant to their likes and filters out their dislikes.
+Part of creating an outstanding customer experience is personalizing the service you deliver to your customers.
+It’s also a helpful approach if you’re not sure how to build customer loyalty in retail.
+Your shoppers want to see content that’s relevant to what they’re interested in.

 By signing up, you agree to our terms and conditions.